International Rose Test Garden: Features

 The International Rose Test Garden covers 4.5 acres in several tiers facing downtown Portland, the Willamette River, and East Portland.
 On clear days, there are views of the Cascade Range, with Mount Hood featured prominently.
+The Queens Walk is a brick walkway at the base of the garden with bronze plaques featuring each Queen's hand written name and year, honoring each Rose Festival queen since 1907.
+The plaques originally were installed in Lambert Gardens near Reed College, but were moved to the International Rose Test Garden in the early 1950s.

 The roses and other plantings are tended by three paid staffers and dozens of volunteers.
 The garden is one of eleven American Garden Rose Selections test sites in the United States.
 Rose breeders and distributors from across the world typically donate about 2,500 roses per year to the garden.
 Sometimes the garden gets roses a year or two before they're introduced to the market, but most of the roses in the garden are commercially available.
 The garden features an inventory that shows the names and locations for all of the roses.

-The Queens Walk is a brick walkway at the base of the garden with bronze plaques featuring each Queen's hand written name and year, honoring each Rose Festival queen since 1907.
-The plaques originally were installed in Lambert Gardens near Reed College, but were moved to the International Rose Test Garden in the early 1950s.
+The Rose Garden Store opened May 1, 2000.
+The store sells rose-themed books, merchandise, and garden supplies.
+The garden includes an amphitheater designed with the original garden.
+It hosts many events throughout the year, predominantly classical music concerts and a few plays.
+During good weather, the amphitheater is popular for picnicking and flying disc games.
+The Frank E. Beach Memorial Fountain (officially titled Water Sculpture) is an abstract stainless steel sculpture and fountain along the main promenade, designed and built by Oregon artist Lee Kelly and dedicated in 1975.
+The fountain honors Frank Edwin Beach (1853–1934), the man who is said to have christened Portland the "City of Roses" and who first proposed the annual Rose Festival.
+Royal Rosarian is a bronze statue depicting a Royal Rosarian tipping his hat.
+It was created by American artist Bill Bane and dedicated in 2011.